 - Cavett Connector Trail & Tierra/Williamsburg Trail:We are proceeding with final design of the Cavett Connector Trail that will connect the Tierra/Williamsburg trail where currently ends at San Mateo Dr. and will proceed south adjacent to Cavett Elementary School and through the neighborhood eventually connecting with the Yankee Hill Trail near 34th and Yankee Hill.
 This project is in the ROW phase.

-- Billy Wolff Trail: We have received funding to make improvements to the Billy Wolff Trail beginning with the ramp on the west side of 27th and then proceeding west to the bridge that was installed a couple of years ago connecting the Billy Wolff Trail with the Antelope Valley Trail.
+- Billy Wolff Trail: make Beginning September 14th, improvements to the Billy Wolff Trail will be made, beginning with the ramp on the west side of 27th and then proceeding west to the bridge that was installed a couple of years ago.
 The current ramp and trail will be removed and replaced with a 10 feet wide, concrete wide trail.
-This project is expected to be under construction this spring with a August 2015 completion.
+This project is expected to be complete October 30th, 2015.
 The detour will begin where the Billy Wolff and Rock island Trail connect with riders needing to cross 27th and Capital Parkway at grade.
 Please use the sidewalk on the south side of Capital Parkway between 27th Street and Randolph.